synergyjs/synergyjs.org/pages/api.md

 };
 ```

+The properties you accept here form your custom
+elements _observed attributes_ and your viewmodel
+will be updated automatically whenever any of
+those attributes change.

 Remember that, because these values are provided
 by the author of the document, there's no
 guarantee as to what you will receive, so you